xybu/cs590-nfv/experiments/suricata/README.md

 |     Docker    | bigFlows.pcap |       4          |     No    | 1024 MB  |  4  |     5      | -                       |      ?      |
 | Docker + vtap | bigFlows.pcap |       4          |    Yes    | 1024 MB  |  4  |     5      | -                       |      ?      |
 |       VM      | bigFlows.pcap |       4          |    Yes    | 1024 MB  |  4  |     5      | vCPUs=4                 |      ?      |

+* *From the perspective of physical host, neither Docker nor QEMU strictly enforces this memory limit.
+The actual memory usage can go slightly higher.

 We ran each test multiple times to generate a number of samples (as shown the sample size column).
 Before running every test, the receiver host is rebooted to make sure system state is restored back to original.
 After all samples are generated, we use the median of